 97.9 The Hill Broadcasts and Chapelboro Updates

-The Chapel Hill Media Group news team will keep readers and listeners updated on Chapelboro and 97.9 The Hill (97.9 FM).
+The Chapel Hill Media Group news team will keep readers and listeners updated on Chapelboro and 97.9 The Hill (97.9 FM) as the storm approaches and passes through the Triangle.

-While in past storms the radio station has relied on its AM frequency during power outages, damage to broadcast equipment from major flooding in July 2025 limits our ability to broadcast that signal.
-If power goes out, we will do our best to continue bringing you critical weather coverage on 97.9 FM and Chapelboro.com.
-Be sure to check our social media pages for updates on broadcasts, programming and breaking news updates.
+While community members have relied on the radio station’s AM frequency during power outages and past winter storms, damage to critical equipment from major flooding in July 2025 limits our ability to broadcast without power.
+If a power outage affects the station and its towers, we will do our best to continue bringing you critical weather coverage on 97.9 FM and Chapelboro.com.
+Be sure to check our social media pages (Facebook, Instagram, X and Bluesky) for updates on broadcasts, programming and breaking news updates.

 Chapelboro.com does not charge subscription fees, and you can directly support our efforts in local journalism here.
 Want more of what you see on Chapelboro?
 Let us bring free local news and community information to you by signing up for our newsletter.